Atezolizumab (Tecentriq)

 Rare side effects

-the immune system attacking the nervous system (Guillain-Barre syndrome) - causing numbness, weakness and pain in the body.
+- the immune system attacking the nervous system (Guillain-Barre syndrome) - causes numbness, weakness and pain in the body.
 Go to A&E if you have any numbness or are unable to move

-a severe skin reaction that may start as tender red patches which leads to peeling or blistering of the skin.
+- severe skin reactions that may start as tender red patches which leads to peeling or blistering of the skin.
 You might also feel feverish and your eyes may be more sensitive to light.
 This is serious and could be life threatening

 Coping with side effects